Mickey Mouse Logo

 Mickey Mouse Logo 1930

 After the redesign, the shadows of the letters became stronger and clearer.
 A lot of additional information disappeared from the emblem.
-The developers left only the most important information, also divided into several lines.
-The first is “Columbia Pictures Corp.”, the second – “Presents,” the third – “Walt Disney’s,” the fourth – “Mickey Mouse,” the fifth – “in” and then comes the indication of the episode.
+The developers left only the most important information, divided into several lines.
+The first is “Columbia Pictures Corp.”, the second – is “Presents,” the third – is “Walt Disney’s,” the fourth – is “Mickey Mouse,” the fifth – is “in” and then comes the indication of the episode.
 The name of the key character is still in large, upper-case type.
 The letters are broad, coherent, and complemented by shadows.
 The main characters are in a rectangular frame to the right and left.
 The upper text is in a unified style.

 1932 – 1935